skip to main |

 - Request documentation from your doctor or employer to support your case.

-- Write a formal complaint letter explaining what care was denied and why you are appealing through use of the company's internal review process.
+a formal complaint letter explaining what care was denied and why you

 - If the internal appeal is not granted through step four, file a claim with your state's insurance department.